-***THANK you to everyone who helped us reach our initial goal so quickly; $4,695 is an amazing start to our White Coat Fund!
-Every dollar over our goal is additional progress toward fully funding white coats for an entire class.
-Let’s now hit $9,000 this first year – this could fund coats for half of the incoming class.
+***THANK you to everyone who helped us reach our full $18,000 goal.
+This is an amazing start to our White Coat Fund!
+Every dollar over our goal is additional progress toward fully funding white coats for future classes.
 With each gift you show your support for these students!***

 The White Coat ceremony is a special occasion for the entering class of McGovern Medical School.
 This year's ceremony will be held on Thursday, August 2.
 It marks the day when over 200 young men and women become first-year medical students.
 We are proud to be McGovern Medical School, where our students can carry on the McGovern ideals of excellence, humanism, and compassion.

 When you make your gift to the McGovern Medical School White Coat Sponsor Program you will launch the career of a first-year medical student in the best possible way.
 The white coat that donors like you provide is a vote of confidence as they begin their medical careers.

 While our initial goal of $2,000 will not provide a coat for all first-year students, it will be a good start.
 We plan to award 5 coats this year, and each coat will have a note from the alumni association executive committee in the pocket.
 We will use the remaining dollars to launch our white coat fund in hopes of providing coats for the full class in years to come.